SHIFT

 For fifteen years I was a photo editor and creative producer working at publications like Vogue, GQ, New York Magazine, and Bloomberg Businessweek, and I built Loyal Nana, a platform for conversations with women like Sonia Sotomayor and Megan Thee Stallion about identity and reinvention.
 I spent my career helping other people tell the truest version of their story.
 The workbook is a small piece of what I now do for women working on their own.

 My coaching is informed by psychoanalytic and attachment theory — the fields that take early life seriously instead of pretending it stopped mattering the day you became a competent adult.
-I came to this work the long way, growing up without either parent and being raised by a village, as a first-generation everything, which is part of why I don't treat the inner life as a luxury.
+I came to this work the long way.
+I grew up without either parent — my mother and I were separated for sixteen years, my father was gone before I was ten.
+I was raised by a village, first-generation in most rooms I walked into.
+That’s part of why I don't treat the inner life as a luxury.
 It's the thing most of us were trained to skip.

 Read more about Amanda →